kennytanggg/THRUX/source/quickstartguide/explorersandutilitytools/index-explorers_and_utility_tools.rst

     The Scenario Manager allows the designer to create different scenarios which toggle the state of specific protective devices.

 :doc:`data_exporter`
-    The Data Exporter allows the designer to export their data model in .csv, .xml, or .json
+    The Data Exporter allows the designer to export their data model in .csv, .xml, or .json.

+:doc:`change_tracking`
+    Change Tracking allows designers to compare branches of issuances.

+:doc:`status_bar`
+    The Status Bar is located at the bottom of THRUX.
+It indicates different states of THRUX, and provides other utility functions.